U.S. faces ‘heightened threat’ amid holiday season and mass religious gatherings, DHS says - NewsBreak

 While DHS said it had no credible information on a specific threat, the agency warns in its latest national terrorism advisory bulletin that mass gatherings for the upcoming religious holidays could be potential targets, including from people and organizations seeking to exploit resentment over pandemic lockdowns and recent events such as the U.S. withdrawal from Afghanistan.

-“The Homeland continues to face a diverse and challenging threat environment,” it said.Police to monitor Northern Virginia malls after possible ISIS threats
+“The Homeland continues to face a diverse and challenging threat environment,” it said.Woman covered in bed bug bites after bonding out of Oklahoma County Jail, says she was denied water while an inmate

 This is the fourth time this year the agency has issued a bulletin, highlighting the perceived danger from a volatile mix of domestic extremists, often motivated by racially or ethnically motivated hate, and homegrown extremists inspired by overseas groups.
 It reflects a shift from the focus on al-Qaida and other organizations following the creation of DHS after the attacks of Sept.
 11, 2001.